Land Stewardship and Facility Maintenance

 - Evening or overnight camping excursions

-Conly Greer’s barn was reconstructed in 2011 and reopened to visitors in 2012.
+Conly Greer’s barn was renovated in 2011 and reopened to visitors in 2012.
 It is not a climate controlled space, but it can be used for functions if needed.
 It currently houses several activity tables, a display of old agricultural tools, and several well-developed panels on local natural and historical features of ICNA.
 The upstairs of the barn is closed to the public.
 Plans for new uses of the Granary are being considered by Education Committee, and from there will be given to Buildings & Grounds.

 Regular maintenance of the Barn falls to staff, the Buildings & Grounds Committee, and the Barn Docents, with the Education Coordinator taking point.
 Once a year, usually in early Spring, B&G is asked to add “barn cleaning” as a workday item on its schedule to give certain areas a solid going-over.

 Carr-Greer Farmhouse – maintained by Albemarle County Parks and Recreation (ACPR)

 Carr-Greer Cemetery – jointly maintained by ACPR and ICF, as needed